Steps for Register S Corporation in California: An In-Depth Overview

 - Annual Tax Returns: S Corps must also file Form 100S annually with the California Franchise Tax Board and IRS Form 1120S.

 - Regular Meetings: California law dictates that corporations shall hold at least one meeting among shareholders annually.
-Minute these meetings for compliance purposes and a paper trail.
+Minutes of these meetings for compliance purposes and a paper trail.

 - Biennial Statements of Information: The Statement of Information is required to be filed every two years to reflect changes in directors, officers, or other corporate information.

-- Renew necessary permits and licenses: Specific businesses necessitate acquiring business permits or licenses with the city, county, or state.
+- Renew necessary permits and licenses: Specific businesses necessitate acquiring business permits or licenses from the city, county, or state.
 Ensure that these are updated regularly.

 Maintain compliance for California S Corp registration to ensure legal standing and business success